-In an era of responsibility to our planet, and for future generations, here are 3 ways to be GREENER when updating your furniture…
+In an era of responsibility to our planet, and for the sake of future generations, here are some ways to be greener when updating your furniture.

 Reupholster and Repair vs. Buying New